-Whether you’re a seasoned pro or brand-new RV adventurer, you likely take time to make sure your mobile vacation home is in tip-top shape.
-During winter months, this means properly winterizing your RV (including winterizing RV water lines) to prevent thousands of dollars in damages.
-Even if you’re opting out of season-long storage and taking your RV on cold-weather adventures, it’s important to keep your RV properly protected against freezing temperatures while it’s not hooked up.
-The following RV winterizing checklist will keep your RV stored safely or running smoothly through the winter so it will be ready for fun summer adventures!
+Whether you’re a seasoned pro or a brand new RV adventurer, you likely take the time to make sure your mobile vacation home is in tip-top shape throughout the year.
+During the cold winter months, this means properly winterizing your RV to prevent thousands of dollars in damages.

 The following steps should apply to most RV makes and models; however, consult your user manual before winterizing to familiarize yourself with any specific requirements your RV has.